 Dogs lacking the pedigree information normally required for registration may be able to enter the registry through the Register on Merit (ROM) program.
 This program was developed to permit genetically healthy dogs with outstanding working ability to enter the ABCA stud book when their ancestry is not fully known.

-- All of these conditions must be met:
+General (All of these conditions must be met):

 - A pedigree of the dog should be supplied to the Secretary, giving all details available on the sire and dam, including registration numbers when available.